P3DCAT/PandoraPalettizer/README.md

 * Use the `--skip-stray` flag to skip building stray images.
 If this flag is enabled, only palettes will be built.
 * Use the `--max-size` flag to set the maximum texture size.
 For example, `--max-size 2048` will not allow textures larger than 2048x2048 to be created.
 This is the default maximums size.
 * Use the `--blur-amount` flag to set the amount of blurring used during texture resizing.
 When a texture is resized by Pandora Palettizer, it will be slightly blurred if necessary.
 Set this to 1.0 for default blurring behavior, and 0.0 to disable blurring altogether (which is faster, but yields ugly results).
+* Use the `--resize-strategy` flag to set the resizing strategy.
+This can be either `upscale`, `downscale` or `round`.
+* Use the `--resize-threshold` flag to set the resize rounding threshold.
+This is a number between `1.0` and `2.0`.
+By default, this is set to `1.5`, which will automatically round to the nearest power of two.
 * Use the `--boo` flag to specify the full path of the textures.boo file!
 For example: `--boo textures_backup.boo`
 * Use the `--output` flag to specify the full path of the output directory.
 By default, this is the `built_palettes` directory.
 * Use the `--texture-dir` flag to set your Spotify/Pandora directory.
 This is the directory that contains the `char`, `maps`, etc. directories.